-Avoid walking narrow trails with a group, and pass oncoming visitors single file to give ebveryone space.
+Avoid walking narrow trails with a group, and pass oncoming visitors single file to give everyone space.

-Wear masks in indoor spaces, and keep masks with you to wear outdoors whenever physical distancing from other visitors is not possible because of trail width or other factors.
+We recommend wearing masks still in indoor spaces and whenever physical distancing from other visitors is not possible because of trail width or other factors.

 The Sanctuary is now closed on Mondays to allow maintenance without crowding visitors.

-The timing of reservations allows us to do extra cleaning at mid-day and end of day.
-Gathering areas such as the Picnic Area and Warming Hut are currently closed.
+It is slowly adjusting visitor capacity levels as Covid-19 concerns ease.
+Visitors still need to book their visit through our reservation system The Picnic Area is still closed.
 Staff and volunteers will have hand sanitizer available.
 Please wear masks in all indoor spaces (Gift Shop, Washrooms, Bird Blinds) and whenever physical distancing is not possible along trails.

 The washrooms are small, so please practice safe physical distancing and keep to the occupancy limit of three people.
-Although we created extra sinks in an nearby outdoor handwashing station, this seasonal feature is now closed for the winter and will re-open in spring.
+Although we created extra sinks in an nearby outdoor handwashing station, this is a seasonal feature and will be closed over the winter..